» PUT PEAKERS IN THE PAST HOME » BERKSHIRE CAMPAIGN » NEW PEABODY PEAKER

 These Peaker plants are some of the oldest, least efficient, most emitting and most costly power plants Massachusetts.
-They emit greenhouse gasses like CO2, contributing significantly to the region’s greenhouse gas emissions, and local pollutants nitrogen oxides, a hazardous gas that poses several significant health risks, including asthma, cardiovascular disease and increased mortality rates from COVID.
+They emit greenhouse gasses like CO2, contributing significantly to the region’s greenhouse gas emissions, and local pollutant nitrogen oxide, a hazardous gas that poses several significant health risks, including asthma, cardiovascular disease and increased mortality rates from COVID.
 Pittsfield Generating, for example, accounted for over 15% of the city of Pittsfield’s total stationary emissions in 2018, despite only running for a few days out of the year.